- What Personal Data Do We Receive?

 The criteria used to determine our retention periods include the following:

-- The length of time we have an ongoing relationship with you and provide Zoom Products to you (for example, for as long as you have an account with us or keep using our Products);
+- The length of time we have an ongoing relationship with you and provide Zoom products and services to you (for example, for as long as you have an account with us or keep using our products);

 - Whether account owners modify or their users delete information through their accounts;